 RDA Eyre Peninsula Board Members

-The Board of Regional Development Australia Whyalla and Eyre Peninsula is comprised of high-profile local people representing business, industry, education, local government, finance, natural resources and the community, with members selected for experience and relevant skills.
+The Board of Regional Development Australia Eyre Peninsula (RDAEP) is comprised of high-profile local people representing business, industry, education, local government, finance, natural resources and the community, with members selected for experience and relevant skills.

 Bryan Trigg AFSM JP (Chair)

 Mr Bryan Trigg commenced as a Board Member of Regional Development Australia Whyalla and Eyre Peninsula in March 2012.
 Bryan was Deputy Chair for one short term, while the late Mayor Jim Pollick was Chair.
 Bryan was appointed Chair in late 2016 is currently the appointed Chair of Regional Development Australia Eyre Peninsula.
 Bryan is an Elected Member of the District Council of Cleve and is the current SA CFS Group Officer for the Eastern Eyre Group and the Eyre Peninsula representative on the CFS COAC State committee.
 Bryan holds Life Memberships for multiple organisations including the Eastern Eyre Football league for which he has been a long time delegate and President.
 Bryan’s work with the league has been recognised in being granted Merit awards by both the SANFL and the AFL.

 Bryan is currently Managing Director of two local companies and has been a National Director for Rural Co, an Australia wide Rural Merchandise Company.
-In 1998 Bryan was awarded the National Member of the Year for all of Australia, as the Business based in Cleve on Eyre Peninsula was judged to be the best in Australia.
+In 1998, Bryan was awarded the National Member of the Year for all of Australia, as the Business based in Cleve on Eyre Peninsula was judged to be the best in Australia.
 At present Bryan is a retired small business owner and has lived and worked in Cleve since 1973 and previous to that he lived in Cummins.
 Bryan was awarded by the Federal Australian Government the Australian Fire Service Medal and invested at Government house in Adelaide.
-He has also been appointed as Justice of the Peace by the South Australian Government.
+He has also been reappointed as Justice of the Peace by the South Australian Government.